corey-hammond/customer-feedback-app/README.md

 # Python Feedback App

-A Python application to receive customer feedback from a form submission and sent via email
+A Python application to receive customer feedback from a form submission and sent via email - (Mock application for a Lexus Dealer)

 ## Notes

+### Install packages

 Pipenv install flask, psycopg2 and psycopg2-binary, flask-sqlalchemy, gunicorn

+### Set up html templates and app.py with routes and server config

 Create your html templates